mmiller42/html-webpack-externals-plugin/README.md

 # html-webpack-externals-plugin

 This plugin supplements the fantastic [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) by providing a very basic interface for loading your external dependencies.

 Webpack developers advise using externals to speed up compile time during development/builds as well as to leverage the caching capabilities of browsers by fetching popular libraries from CDNs instead of reading them out of the bundle.

+This plugin allows you to load external CSS and JS dependencies with:

+* **Absolute URLs.** This approach lets you leverage the caching and speed benefits of CDNs.
+In this case, the module does not need to be in your dependencies list of your `package.json` and require/import statements will still behave as expected.Script/link tags with the given URLs are appended to the HTML.
+* **Local module dist files.** This approach lets you serve dist files of your specified dependencies instead of bundling them.
+At build time, the listed externals are copied from your `node_modules` into your build and script/link tags with relative paths are appended to the HTML.

 ## Installation

 ```sh
 npm install html-webpack-externals-plugin --save-dev
 ```

 ## Usage

 Add it to the `plugins` array of your Webpack configuration, after your `HtmlWebpackPlugin` instance.

 ```js